 Affected by the law of inertia like everything else in the physical universe, we may simply tend to stay put instead of constantly pushing upward as the evolutionary impetus may require us to do.
 For this very reason, in evolutionary astrology, we are encouraged to consciously develop qualities symbolized by the House and Sign opposite to our natal Pluto in order to facilitate our spiritual growth (I will discuss this in detail in another post).

 As postulated by evolutionary astrology, Uranus represents the sum of all our memories collected over the span of many lifetimes, therefore it represents the “individual unconscious” memory which can be accessed through hypnosis or past life regression.
 It is like our own personal “Akashic Records” that can be made available to us either with the help of a professional or with our own conscious attempt and genuine desire to bring it to the surface (possibly during deep meditation or in a dream state).

-As Uranus represents “sudden change” in modern astrology, it can also be associated with past life “trauma”.
+As Uranus represents sudden changes and disruptive events in modern astrology, it can also be associated with past life “trauma.”
 In evolutionary astrology, Uranus, 11th House, or any planet located in the sign of Aquarius in the natal chart can represent an area of deep-seated trauma that has to be addressed if spiritual healing is to take place.